-With everything that is happening in the world today, BOOTSTRAPS wants to provide a venue and an avenue for current and former serving members to help regain some stability in their lives.
+With everything that is happening in the world today, BOOTSTRAPS provides a venue and an avenue for current and former serving members to help regain some stability in their lives.
 We also encourage all participants to bring their family members to share the time spent together and the unique items created.

 Only a veteran understands.
 We all have our own struggles, but at BOOTSTRAPS you can relax with like minded people and reconnect with the community.
 There is no rank or politics here, and all we aim to do is to assist people through what ever journey they are taking.